burdas/fullstackopen/part1/unicafe/README.md

-# Course info
+# UniCafe

-A litte React exercise with a example to use Componentes and Props.
+React application to count good, neutral and bad comments.
+It also displays the statistics.

 The project was build with: